 The <toParts> element provides an alternative to explicitly creating multi-part WSDL messages from the contents of WS-BPEL variables.
 By using the <toParts> element, an anonymous temporary WSDL variable is declared based on the type specified by the relevant WSDL operation's input message.
 The <toPart> elements, as a group, act as the single virtual <assign>, with each <toPart> acting as a <copy>.
+At most one <toPart> exists for each part in the WSDL message definition.
 Each <copy> operation copies data from the variable indicated in the fromVariable attribute into the part of the anonymous temporary WSDL variable referenced in the part attribute of the <toPart> element (see section 8.4.
 Assignment).
 If the <copy> operation is copying an element variable to an element part then the keepSrcElementName option for the operation is set to "yes".
 The virtual <assign> MUST follow the same semantics and use the same faults as a real <assign>.
-[SA00050] When <toParts> is present in an <invoke>, it is not required to have a <toPart> for every part in the WSDL message definition, nor is the order in which parts are specified relevant.
+[SA00050] When <toParts> is present, it is required to have a <toPart> for every part in the WSDL message definition; the order in which parts are specified is irrelevant.
 Parts not explicitly represented by <toPart> elements would result in uninitialized parts in the target anonymous WSDL variable used by the <invoke> or <reply> activity.
 Such processes with missing <toPart> elements MUST be rejected during static analysis.
 [SA00051] The inputVariable attribute MUST NOT be used on an <invoke> activity that contains <toPart> elements.